 Copyediting (line editing)

 You’ve written and revised your manuscript . . . and revised some more.
-Now its finished.
+Now it’s finished.
 Congratulations!
 It’s time to make sure it’s ready for publication.
 As your copyeditor, I will review your writing for errors in grammar, punctuation, dialogue mechanics, syntax, usage, and spelling (because spell Czech dozen ketch every era that mite bee inn they’re).
 I will also flag problems of logic, continuity errors, redundancies and other repetitions, and inconsistent style.
 I will point out when you are “telling” instead of “showing,” and I’ll identify overreliance on passive constructions.
 I will strive to eliminate wordiness and improve readability where needed by editing for clarity.
 I pay particular attention to anything that could hurt your readers’ immersion in your story.
 In other words, my copyediting is, in fact, line editing.

 Your authorial voice is what readers “hear” when they read your writing.
 It’s not just style, it is the way you choose words and put them together to express your meaning.
 It is something unique to every author, and it’s my job to keep it unmistakably yours while still doing everything needed to make your writing clear and correct.
 I edit following the guidelines of the Chicago Manual of Style.
 Any style guide deviations you prefer to maintain are accommodated in a consistent manner.
 I create a custom style sheet as I edit, which you will receive along with the edited manuscript.
 The style sheet is a record of the spelling of all proper nouns, non-English words, and slang.
 All characters are listed, or in the case of a memoir, all persons of importance to the narrative.
 Some of the editorial choices made in the manuscript are previewed as part of a summary of the most frequently occurring issues.
 I use the style sheet to help maintain consistency in your manuscript.
 It is a valuable tool for later proofreading.